 One of the leading causes of premature aging is sun damage.
-However, a study published in the DermatoEndocrinology journal suggested that omega-3 fatty acids, found in fish, nuts and seeds, may help to prevent inflammation caused by UV damage.
+However, a study published in the DermatoEndocrinology journal suggested that omega-3 fatty acids, found in fish, nuts, and seeds, may help to prevent inflammation caused by UV damage.

 7. Nicotinamide Riboside

-Nicotinamide riboside (NR) is a form of vitamin B and it helped to increase the ratios of nicotinamide mononucleotide (NMN) and nicotinamide adenine dinucleotide (NAD+).
+Nicotinamide riboside (NR) is a form of vitamin B, and it helped to increase the ratios of nicotinamide mononucleotide (NMN) and nicotinamide adenine dinucleotide (NAD+).

-Your body needs both these compounds, particularly NAD+ to help protect your cells, maintain healthy sleep cycles, and repair damaged DNA.
+Your body needs both of these compounds, particularly NAD+ to help protect your cells, maintain healthy sleep cycles, and repair damaged DNA.
 Unfortunately, NAD+ declines with age, and this decline has been linked to the onset of age-related diseases like Alzheimer’s (1).